rindi-ps/Data-Analyst-Portfolio/README.md

 I have completed the Beginner and Intermediate levels of the Data Analyst Certification at Growia Bootcamp.
 With hands-on experience in tools like Microsoft Excel, SQL, Python, Google Looker Studio, and Tableau, I am passionate about turning data into insights and driving decisions in industries such as **retail**, **agriculture**, and **manufacturing**.

 ---

+## Modules & Skills Learned
+During my learning journey at Growia, I explored both technical and business-oriented skills through the following modules:

+### Introduction to Data Analysis
+- Learned about the data-driven mindset, analysis workflow, and the role of a Data Analyst in supporting decision-making through data.

+### Key Business Metrics
+- Gained understanding of essential business metrics such as Revenue, Conversion Rate, and Customer Retention, along with their business implications.

+### Statistics for Data Analysis
+- Studied descriptive statistics, data distribution, and how to apply statistical concepts to support business decisions.

+### Data Analysis with Excel
+- Processed and analyzed data using Pivot Tables, IF statements, LOOKUP functions, and created visualizations with charts.

+### SQL and Database
+- Performed data queries using SELECT, JOIN, CTE, Aggregation, Filtering, HAVING, and Subqueries.

+### SQL with Google BigQuery
+- Explored large datasets in the cloud, merged multiple tables, and derived insights using BigQuery.

+### Python Programming
+- Covered the basics of Python, data manipulation with Pandas, visualization with Matplotlib and Seaborn, and conducted time series analysis.

+### Data Visualization with Google Looker Studio
+- Designed interactive dashboards with filters, charts, and KPIs to deliver visual insights effectively.

+### Visualization with Tableau
+- Built interactive and exploratory dashboards, utilizing features like parameters, filters, and calculated fields.

+### Practical Data Analytics for Marketing and Sales
+- Worked on real business cases such as customer funnel analysis, customer segmentation using RFM and K-Means Clustering, and basket size analysis.

+### Final Project & Portfolio Development
+Integrated all the acquired skills to complete a comprehensive analysis project—from data cleaning to business insights and presentation.

+---
+## Challenges & Solutions
+Throughout the project development, I encountered several challenges and tackled them as follows:

+### Messy and inconsistent data
+→ I addressed this by performing thorough data cleaning using Pandas, including handling missing values, duplicates, and outliers.

+### Large dataset and complex SQL queries
+→ Solved by using Common Table Expressions (CTEs) to make SQL queries more modular, organized, and easier to maintain.

+### Interpreting insights in a relevant business context
+→ I trained myself to always align analysis outcomes with business objectives and deliver actionable recommendations.

+### Ineffective data visualizations
+→ Resolved by choosing the right chart types, applying proper color schemes and labels to ensure insights are easily understood by non-technical stakeholders.
 ## Table of Contents

+---

 - [About](#About)